 Get a quote on Business Insurance

 When you buy insurance, you agree to pay regular premiums with the expectation that you will receive a payout on your claim if something goes wrong.
-But what if you spend years paying regular fees, only to be denied the money you are owed when you need it most?
+But what if you spend years paying regular fees, only to be denied the money you are owed or insurance coverage when you need it most?

 Insurance carriers are just like regular businesses.
 While some may be reputable and prosperous, others can be irresponsible and poorly managed.
 These irresponsible carriers will willingly accept your money, but ultimately leave you in the cold when they are unable to pay.
 The possibility of an insurance carrier reneging on their obligations is not as unheard of as many people assume.

 Insurance Carrier Ratings attempt to distill an insurance carrier’s trustworthiness and financial stability into an easy to understand letter grading system.
 These ratings can help you make better decisions when you are shopping for an insurance provider and ensure that you don’t get the raw end of the deal.

 How do Insurance Carrier Ratings work?

 Insurance Carrier Ratings are put out by independent insurance rating organizations and measure the financial strength of insurance companies.
 The most reputable financial strength rating or credit rating organizations are the “big four”: AM Best, Standard & Poor’s, Moody’s, and Fitch.
 These independent rating agencies use a wide variety of factors to comprehensively evaluate an insurance provider’s financial stability.
 The rating organization then assigns a letter grade based on their research that can range from AAA or A+ to F. These letters measure the likelihood that your insurance company will be able to pay your claim.
 A rating from a reputable insurance rating organization is the most reliable way to assess an insurance carrier.